 TechCrunch broke news about the magnitude of the SoundCloud crisis last month.
 Sources from the company told us the layoffs had been planned for months, but SoundCloud still recklessly hired employees up until the last minute, with some being let go within weeks of starting.
 Employees told TechCrunch that the company was “a shitshow” with inconsistent product direction and dwindling cash.
 Ljung was seen as reluctant to be honest with the team, and unfocused as he partied around the world like a rock star.

 Our report led to a flurry of follow-on coverage, prompting fans and artists to speak up in favor of the service.
 The rally was reminiscent of the love shown to Vine after Twitter announced it would shut down.
 Popular musician Chance The Rapper tried to get involved to save the company.
 He, like many other indie hip-hop artists, made their name on the platform as part of a genre that came to be called “SoundCloud Rap.”
 In the end, SoundCloud was saved when Vine wasn’t.

-For now, music and other audio saved on SoundCloud is safe.
-But the company will need to find a way to make its subscription tiers more appealing and scale up its advertising despite having much less staff to drive the changes.
+For now, music and other audio saved on SoundCloud is safe and there are still providers that let you buy SoundCloud likes to boost your profile but the company will need to find a way to make its subscription tiers more appealing and scale up its advertising despite having much less staff to drive the changes.
 If it can’t, SoundCloud could be back begging for cash in a year.

 Trainor may be able to institute some more discipline at the startup.
 He was the CEO of Vimeo from 2012 to 2016, and has poached his former COO there to help run SoundCloud.
 They helped Vimeo fend off bigger rivals like YouTube by doubling down on what was special about the service: a focus on high-quality artful film rather than amateur viral videos.
 That experience makes Trainor a great fit to lead SoundCloud, which is fending off bigger rivals like Spotify and Apple Music.